IAmMoltony/libmtnlog/README.md

 By default the script tests using GCC, but it also supports other compilers.
 To see the whole list, you can bring up help: `./dotest.sh help`

+Please note that you need `bash` installed on your machine for the script to work.

 ## Docs

 `libmtnlog` uses [Doxygen](https://doxygen.nl) for generating documentation.